SFTR 100K, ascent 7140 vertical meters, descent 7140 vertical meters

 From Fjørstad you will be running the road down the Strandavalley for 4km and then into Moldskreddalen on a gravel road for 3km to Mesætra.
 By Mesætra you will hit the trailhead to Storhornet and cross the river on a bridge, and start the climb up to Storhornet (1309masl) on and off trail.
 After summiting Storhornet you will turn around and follow the course back down for 1km, and then turn right and hit the trail down to Habostadsætra.
 Ths downhill section is very steep but the trail is nice.
 On Habostadsætra you will find an aid station with drinks and food.

 From Langsætra you will be running on a marked trail up to Gullmordalsvatnet passing by the Gullmorglacier along the trail (you will not be running on the glacier).
 This section is technical and you will be running on scree.
-After passing Gullmordalsvatnet you will be on the top of the Gullmorbrekka (979masl) pass, from here you will be running technical downhill to Velleseterhytta where you will find an aid station that serves a warm meal.
+After passing Gullmordalsvatnet you will be on the top of the Gullmorbrekka (979masl) pass, from here you will be running technical downhill to Velleseterhytta and on gravel road down to Brunstad where you will find an aid station that serves a warm meal.

 Velleseterhytta – Svartevatnet.
 10km.

 From Velleseterhytta you will run to Brunstadsætra through lush birchforrest and crossing the river right before Brunstadsætra.
 On Brunstadsætra you will get on the nice and very steep trail up to Storevatnet.
 From Storevatnet you will be climbing off trail up to Ystevasshornet (1330masl).
 The view from Ystevasshornet back down to Storevatnet and furter to Slogen is just stunning.
 At the summit you will turn around and continue off trail with technical downhillrunning to Vassdalen where you will hit the trail down to Svartevatnet.
 By Svartevatnet you will find a aid station that serves a warm meal.